RCass172/scented-candles/README.md

 ## **Future Features**

-- Ratings and Reviews
+- Ratings
-  - I would love to add a rating system to each product with the ability for users to leave a review once they have purchased a product.
+  - I would love to add a rating system to each product with the ability for users to leave a rating once they have purchased a product.

 - Extra Add Functionality
   - I would like to add the functionality to admin users of adding new categories to the store.

-- Toast Messages
-  - Unfortunately I didn't have time to set up the toast messages to display to users.
-This is a feature I would like to add in order to give users visual feedback of their actions throughout the pages.

 ---